School of Health Professions

-With more than 40 degrees and certificates at the graduate and undergraduate levels, the School of Health Professions, a part of Rutgers Biomedical and Health Sciences, has locations in Newark, Blackwood, and Piscataway.
+With more than 40 degrees and certificates at the graduate and undergraduate levels, the School of Health Professions, a part of Rutgers Health, has locations in Newark, Blackwood, and Piscataway.
 Many degree programs are also offered online or in a hybrid setting.
 Students flourish in a small but dynamic academic setting, learning from faculty with real-world experience and gaining the knowledge, skills, and intellectual approach needed to meet the demands of today’s health care environment.

 Explore Undergraduate Programs

 Students flourish in a dynamic academic environment, gaining the knowledge and skills needed to meet the challenges of a 21st century health care system.
 The School of Health Professions offers an array of undergraduate degree programs, including:

 - Cardiac Sonography-BS

 - Diagnostic Medical Sonography-BS